-- Report the total number of visits at which one or more of the listed diagnostic tests, screenings, and/or dental services were provided. - During one visit, more than one test, screening, or dental service may be provided.
+- Report the total number of visits (in-person clinic and/or virtual) for which one or more of the listed diagnostic tests, screenings, and/or dental services were provided during the year.
+Services may be at the time of a visit, before a visit, or after a visit. - During one visit, more than one test, screening, or dental service may be provided.
 Report each procedure, screening, or test on each separate, applicable line.
 If they are on the same line, report only one visit.
 For example, if a patient had more than one tooth filled during a visit, report only one visit for restorative services (Line 32), not one visit per tooth.